Strong, nimble and fun - though more aggressive looks mask a gentler engine

 - No longer such great value for money

 The Mitsubishi L200 is one of the most popular pickups in the world, and in the UK it accounts for a third of all Mitsubishi’s sales.
-It’s hugely important for the brand, and has charted the rise of the lifestyle pickup in the UK, especially over its last three generations.
-This is the latest version, on sale since 2019, and updated with an additional trim level in 2020.
+This 2021 Mitsubishi L200 review is for the latest version, on sale since 2019 and updated with an additional trim level in 2020.

 Consumer-friendly, comfort-oriented double cab models make up the bulk the range, with just the 4Life Club Cab and Double Cab now offered for purely commercial buyers.
 There is no longer a single cab variant.

 Mitsubishi L200 Series 6 specifications and rivals

 As of Januray 2020, there are five main trim levels for the Mitsubishi L200: